canro91/canro91.github.io/about.md

 ### What I write about

-I’m passionate about learning and programming.
+I’m write about learning and programming.
 I want to share what I have learned in my journey as a software engineer.

 In this blog you can find tips and advice, libraries I have used, issues I have found and how I have solved them, lessons learned the hard way, success and failure stories.

+I've been featured in [Exception Not Found](https://exceptionnotfound.net/author/cesar-aguirre/) as a Guest Writer.
+And, I wrote about learning a new language (_not a programming language, a foreign language_) in [Fluent in 3 months](https://www.fluentin3months.com/speaking-french-in-france/).

 If you're interested, you can read [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind my first post.